nalpern/ThingworxOnAzure/nested/README.md

-# This is for running a nested template locally
+## This is for running a nested template locally
 You need to sign in once and set your subscription once.

-# Login, set subscription and resource parameters
+## Login, set subscription and resource parameters (only need to do once per session)
 ```
 az login
 az account set -s REPLACE_ME